 And for the select few of you who thinks it’s a good idea to scam or pull a fast one on the insurance company… we’ve got news for you below as well.

-Here are 5 things you should never do when applying for life insurance.
+Here are 5 things you should never do when applying for different types of life insurance policies.

 1. Lie on your Life Insurance Application